acerbilab/ibs/matlab/README.md

 - `ibs_example.m` is an annotated tutorial with a full working example usage of IBS.
   - In order to run the tutorial, you will need to have installed Bayesian Adaptive Direct Search ([BADS](https://github.com/lacerbi/bads)).
 - `ibslike.m` is an advanced vectorized implementation of IBS, which supports several advanced features (still work in progress as we add more advanced features).
-Please read the documentation in the file for usage information.
+Please read the documentation in the file for usage information, and refer to the [dedicated section on the FAQ](https://github.com/lacerbi/ibs/wiki#matlab-implementation-ibslike) for specific questions about this MATLAB implementation.
   - Note that `ibslike` returns the *negative* log-likelihood as it is meant to be used with an optimization method such as BADS.
   - Run `ibslike('test')` for a battery of unit tests.
   - If you want to run `ibslike` with [Variational Bayesian Monte Carlo](https://github.com/lacerbi/vbmc) (VBMC), note that you need to set the IBS options as